 - Descending aorta, which branches into the thoracic and abdominal aorta

 Ascending and arch aneurysms sometimes require complex surgical treatment, including the use of hypothermic circulatory arrest (HCA), a technique that utilizes very cold body temperatures to temporarily stop blood flow to the area of the aorta being operated on.
+We have a variety of open surgical options for the repair of descending aortic aneurysms.

 Similarly, patients with thoracoabdominal aneurysms (aneurysms that coexist in both the chest and the abdomen) may also be candidates for the debranching option, which also eliminates the need for a large thoracoabdominal incision.